csepulveda7/SpotApp/README.md

 # Spot App
+ COP4331 Final Project
 # Product Vision

-This product will classify dog images by breeds and store the photos in to a database.
-Each photo will be associated with its breed and will display general information about the breed and if that breed is available at local shelters.
+This product will classify dog images by breeds and store the photos into a personal database.
+Each photo will be associated with its breed and will display general information about the breed along with if that breed is available at local shelters.
 The user's account will store the pictures they have taken and the associated breeds.

 We are creating this product for both education and entertainment.
-It can aid in animal shelters and dog rescues by raising awareness of local dogs.
+It can aid in animal shelters and dog rescues by raising awareness of dogs in the local community.
 It is a project that would be educational while still making it exciting for people to use.
 For us, it would be a great project to work on as we would get experience in front- and back-end development and machine learning.

 This project would benefit people of all ages, as it is both educational and enjoyment.
 It encourages going outside, meeting people, and helping local shelters.
 By suggesting local shelters, we enforce adopting dogs rather than going through breeders; the app also would allow for people to compete with each other to collect the most breeds.